DeepSec-prover/manual/src/advanced.md

   navigation: true

   next_page: The Graphical User Interface
-  next_page_url: manual/gui.html
+  next_page_url: html/gui.html
   prev_page: Tutorial
-  prev_page_url: manual/tutorial.html
+  prev_page_url: html/tutorial.html
 ---

 ## Advanced options {#advanced}

-**Deepsec** provides a number of _advanced_ options which require a bit more understanding of the semantics and inner working of **deepsec**.
+**DeepSec** provides a number of _advanced_ options which require a bit more understanding of the semantics and inner working of **deepsec**.
 Below we give a slightly more in-depth explanation and pointers to relevant papers.

 ### Partial Order Reductions {#por}

-Partial Order Reductions (POR) are a technique to battle state explosion.
+As explained in the tutorial, Partial Order Reductions (POR) are a technique to battle state explosion.
 Given that the number of interleavings of parallel processes is exponential, POR techniques try to avoid the need to explore _all_ interleavings.
 For example, given actions $a, b, c, d$, sometimes the interleavings $a b c d$ and $a c b d$ may be completely equivalent in the sense that neither of them increases the attacker's power to distinguish.
-One may think of this as a _partial order_: we need to consider all interleavings such that
-$a$ < $b,c$ <$d$ where < is the precedence relation, but $b$ and $c$ are not ordered.
+One may think of this as a _partial order_: we need to consider all interleavings such that $a$ < $b,c$ <$d$ where < is the precedence relation, but $b$ and $c$ are not ordered.
 POR techniques then only explore one representative of each class of equivalent interleavings.

-*Deepsec* implements the POR techniques presented in [@BDH-concur15].
-The techniques are correct for a class of _action determinate_ processes. *Deepsec* checks a slightly stronger, syntactic condition: there are no two parallel processes that have two outputs, respectively inputs, on the same channel, and all channels are public.
+**DeepSec** implements the POR techniques presented in [@BDH-concur15].
+The techniques are correct for a class of _action determinate_ processes, at least regarding trace equivalence (they are correct for all processes when proving equivalence by session [@CKR-ccs19]).
+Rather than checking determinacy directly, *DeepSec* checks a slightly stronger, syntactic condition: there should not be two parallel processes that have two outputs, respectively inputs, on the same channel, and all channels are public.

-By default, the POR optimization is activated automatically whenever this syntactic condition is satisfied.
+By default, the POR optimisation is activated automatically whenever this syntactic condition is satisfied.
 One can manually disable the POR optimization, using either the command line or the graphical user interface.
 Note that even if POR is set manually to true, it does not change the behavior of non determinate processes in order to guarantee soundness of the result.

 ### Choosing the semantics {#semantics}

 The applied pi calculus comes with formal semantics under the form of a _transition relation_ between processes [@ABF-jacm18].
 Minor, apparently insignificant variants have been considered in the literature.
 In [@BCK-jcs20], typical small variants of the semantics of public communications, occurring in the literature, are studied and 3 different semantics are considered:

  * the classic semantics,
  * the private semantics, and the